From healthcare and the cost of living to dating and raising kids, we answer the more frequently asked questions about being an expat in Austria.

 2. Can I afford to live in Austria?

-The high standard of living in Austria means that the cost of living can be high too, depending on where you live in the country.
+The high standard of living in Austria means that the cost of living can be high for expats too, depending on where you live in the country.
 Having said that, if you are moving to Austria with a job, many companies take the cost of living into account when offering salary packages.
 And on a side note, there is no minimum wage in Austria.

 Rent and utilities